ckknight/gorillascript/README.md

 ## Try-catch-else-finally

-Try-catch also works similarly to JavaScript, with the notable exception of the `else` statement, for when no error was caught, but occurs before the `finally` statement.
+Try-catch also works similarly to JavaScript, except that catches can have type-checks and the notable exception of the `else` statement, for when no error was caught, but occurs before the `finally` statement.

     try
       something-dangerous()
+    catch e as SpecificError
+      handle-error(e)
     catch e
       uh-oh()
     else